 Where to stay

-I highly suggest you stay in the Old Town area to make things easier, although, walking around and taking taxis, uber, or the buses is easy.
+I highly suggest you stay in the Old Town area to make things easier, although, walking around and taking taxis, uber, or the buses are easy.

-This artistic haven will welcome you in streets bursting with colorful (and entirely legal) graffitis, art galleries, and cute
+This artistic haven will welcome you in streets bursting with colourful (and entirely legal) graffitis, art galleries, and cute

 cafes and restaurants with artisanal selections of burgers, pastries, and craft beer.

-They regularly host exhibitions, workshops, poetry evenings, and music and fashion festivals so be sure to ask around if they have one or two scheduled while you’re there.
-Fun fact: The Uzupis neighborhood is actually the Republic of Uzupis.
+They regularly host exhibitions, workshops, poetry evenings, and music and fashion festivals so are sure to ask around if they have one or two scheduled while you’re there.
+Fun fact: The Uzupis neighbourhood is actually the Republic of Uzupis.
 It is one of the must-sees in Vilnius for tourist, many would on go on a tour with a local to get to know the area better.

 It declared itself an independent republic on April 01, 1997.
 Uzipis has its own president, army, flag, and anthem.
 How to get there: Uzupis is located across the Vilnia River.
 From the Old Town, the easiest way is to use the main bridge, Uzupio Undinele, which leads directly to the republic’s main entrance.